-Something I suggest you do while your cake is in the oven is throw in a few foil-wrapped sweet potatoes in there to bake next to the cake.
+Something we suggest you do while your cake is in the oven is throw in a few foil-wrapped sweet potatoes in there to bake next to the cake.
 It’s totally unrelated to this recipe but it’s always good to take advantage of the hot oven when it’s on for a while.

 3. OK.
 When the cake is done, let it cool COMPLETELY and THEN add your frosting to it – if it is still warm it will not set correctly and quite possibly just slide right off!

 4. I made the frosting by mixing 1 pack of Quark (250 grams) with 1/8 scoop (16g) of vanilla whey and 1 tbsp of freshly-shaven vanilla pods.
-The vanilla pods are optional BUT nom nom nom!!!!
-They add a gorgeous extra vanillaness to the whole thing that just takes it all up to another level.
+The vanilla pods are optional but they add a gorgeous extra vanilla flavour to the whole thing that just takes it all up to another level.

-If you use two mini-loaf pans like I did, you’ll then end up with two rectangular cakes.
+If you use two mini-loaf pans like , you’ll then end up with two rectangular cakes.